UCAS code: CX61

 University of Winchester students studying Bachelor Honours degrees are pre-approved to start a Masters degree at Winchester.
 To be eligible final year students must accept an offer of a place by the end of March and meet the entry requirements of their chosen Masters degree.

 For more information about the University of Winchester's terms and conditions click here.

-This strand of modules is based around the application of aspects of sports science to the world of sports coaching - where this knowledge requires a unique style of interpretation and communication.
-Certain aspects of applied sports biomechanics (the analysis of movement), physiology (principles of training) and psychology (where the roles of sports psychologists and coaches 'collide') are covered in this strand to provide students with a science toolkit for sports coaching.
+This strand is based around the application of aspects of sports science to the world of sports coaching - where this knowledge requires a unique style of interpretation and communication.
+Certain aspects of applied sports biomechanics (the analysis of movement), physiology (principles of training) and psychology (where the roles of sports psychologists and coaches 'collide') are covered to provide students with a science toolkit for sports coaching.

-This strand seeks to develop a familiarity with both quantitative and qualitative research methodologies and apply these to various sporting contexts.
-The acquisition of such skills not only underpin learning from coursework in other strands, but is also a prerequisite for completion of the dissertation.
-The use of technology in a performance setting, such as video match analysis, is also an essential element of the strand.
-In particular, this strand provides a unique opportunity for students to become accredited performance analysts in conjunction with Dartfish analysis technologies.
+This strand seeks to develop a familiarity with both quantitative and qualitative research methodologies and apply these to various sporting and exercise contexts.
+The acquisition of such skills not only underpins learning from coursework in other strands, but is also a prerequisite for completing the dissertation.

-The dissertation is designed to provide an opportunity to study an area which students are most interested in.
-It represents the most independent piece of research that is carried out at undergraduate level.
+The dissertation itself is designed to provide an opportunity to study an area that students are most interested in.
 Students are supervised throughout this process but are expected to take increasing responsibility for the development of this piece of work.

 - Foundations of Sports Coaching

 - Introduction to the Science of Coaching